 This guide explains:

-- The differences between LiPo and Li-ion batteries
+- The differences between LiPo, Li-ion and LiHV batteries

 - Key features like voltage, capacity, discharge rate, connectors, and weight